 Skip to content

-RIDE-Specific Language Features
+Ride-Specific Language Features

-When running a Dyalog Session through RIDE, the majority of language features remain unaltered.
-However, there are a few additional features (see I-beams and RIDE-Specific Configuration Parameters) and some existing functionality that is meaningless (see Unsupported Language Elements) when a Session is running through RIDE.
+When running a Dyalog Session through Ride, the majority of language features remain unaltered.
+However, there are a few additional features (see I-beams and Ride-Specific Configuration Parameters) and some existing functionality that is meaningless (see Unsupported Language Elements) when a Session is running through Ride.

 I-Beams